benamardev/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 2-bring_me_home : Will brings you to the home directory
 ## 3-listfiles : Will list all files in a detailled format
 ## 4-listmorefiles : Will the display all files including the hidden ones
+## 5-listfilesdigitonly : Displays current directory contents with long format, user and group IDs displayed numerically and hidden files (starting with.